danielep71/VBA-DATETIMEPICKER/README.md

 - test settings persistence
 - test right-click, keyboard, and in-grid icon entry points
 - use the demo as a starting point for integration

+### Option 3 — Install the prebuilt add-in (`.xlam`)

+For end users who just want the picker available across Excel, without touching VBA source:

+1. Download **`DATETIMEPICKER.xlam`** from the [latest release](https://github.com/danielep71/vba-datetimepicker/releases/latest).
+2. Right-click the file → **Properties** → tick **Unblock** → **OK** (clears the downloaded-from-internet block).
+3. In Excel: **File → Options → Add-ins → Manage: Excel Add-ins → Go… → Browse…**, select the `.xlam`, and enable it.
+4. The Date / Time Picker is then available through its Ribbon button, right-click entry, and `Ctrl + Shift + D`.

+> The add-in suits personal, cross-workbook use.
+To **embed** the picker inside a workbook you redistribute to others, use Option 1 so the code travels with your file.

 ---